legislated/legislated-web/HACKING.md

 ## Development [↑](#table-of-contents)

-Make sure Postgres and Redis are started, and then start the server with:
+Make **sure** Postgres and Redis are started, and then start the server with:

 ```sh
 $ foreman start
 ```

-The first time you run the application, you'll also need to setup the database.
-If you make any database changes you can also run this again:
+The first time you run the application, you'll also need to setup the database (if you make any database changes you can also run this again):

 ```sh
 $ rails db:reset